 - 1. Does the State intend to use any of the awarded funds to support remote learning for all students? - a.
-Please describe whether the State considered conducting an assessment of the barriers to implementing effective remote learning for all students, or utilizing an existing assessment, to help target resources toward greatest needs. - The CT Office of Policy and Management solicited input from various stakeholders including state agencies, institutions of higher education, and other relevant organizations to identify areas of unmet need in their ongoing efforts to implement effective and equitable remote learning.
-Many respondents recommended investments that would expand remote learning access and mitigate statewide disparities in access to devices, internet connection, software, and other necessary elements of remote learning.
-Additionally, the State Department of Education, as well as other independent organizations, commissions, and task forces, are conducting survey research to identify the areas in the state with the greatest need for such investments. - b.
-With respect to LEAs, please describe how the State intends to use the funds to help students and teachers adopt or improve remote learning that serves all students, including students with disabilities, students from low-income families, charter school students, and non-public school students. - The state intends to use a portion of funds to provide teachers and families with internet access, devices, and technical support to facilitate equitable remote learning.
-Funding is expected to be provided to the State Department of Education and to the Office of Early Childhood to address areas of the state with the greatest need and assist school districts and families with remote learning access. - c.
-With respect to IHEs, please describe how the State intends to focus expenditures to ensure that all institutions public and private have the needed supports to continue executing their missions and educating their students. - The state anticipates devoting a portion of GEER funds to providing additional financial aid grants to students through an existing need-based state scholarship that is accessible to students at any of Connecticut's public or private non-profit IHEs, allowing those students to overcome financial barriers to continuing higher education during the coronavirus pandemic.
-The state is also considering using a portion of funds to help some IHEs improve their technological infrastructure to support more effective remote instruction.
+Please describe whether the State considered conducting an assessment of the barriers to implementing effective remote learning for all students, or utilizing an existing assessment, to help target resources toward greatest needs. - b.
+With respect to LEAs, please describe how the State intends to use the funds to help students and teachers adopt or improve remote learning that serves all students, including students with disabilities, students from low-income families, charter school students, and non-public school students. - c.
+With respect to IHEs, please describe how the State intends to focus expenditures to ensure that all institutions public and private have the needed supports to continue executing their missions and educating their students.